samsmits/SonnenburgLab_Public/Retrieve_Raw_Data_From_NR.md

 # Retrieving bulk data from NCBI nr, etc

-Downloading sequence data from nr can be automated a number of ways.
+Downloading sequence data from nr can be automated in a number of ways.
 I've found the following method to be the simplest.

 ## Outline of the steps to perform